MikeForde/medical-patients-main/README.md

 # Military Medical Exercise Patient Generator

+*This project is based on [Markus Sandelin’s **Medical Patients Generator** repository](https://github.com/banton/medical-patients).
+The goal of this fork is to make the environment Visual Studio Code **Dev Container** friendly and to separate the core application (Python/Node) from the database and cache services (PostgreSQL and Redis), with the latter running as separate containers.*

+# Original README.md as below except where indicated.

 <img src="https://milmed.tech/atlantis-logo.svg" width="250px" alt="Atlantis">

 A web-based application to generate realistic dummy patient data for military medical exercises.
 It features a highly configurable system supporting dynamic scenario definitions with temporal warfare patterns, multiple treatment facilities, all 32 NATO nations, varied injury types, environmental conditions, and realistic timeline distributions.
-Built with a PostgreSQL backend, comprehensive RESTful API with v1 standardization, Python SDK, and modern web interface, all following NATO medical standards.
+Built with a PostgreSQL backend and separate Redis caching, it offers a comprehensive RESTful API (v1 standardization), a Python SDK, and a modern web interface, all following NATO medical standards.

 ## Overview

-This application generates simulated patient data for military medical exercises with advanced temporal warfare scenario modeling.
+This application generates simulated patient data for military medical exercises with temporal warfare scenario modeling.
 It creates realistic patient flow through dynamically configurable medical treatment facility chains (e.g., POI, R1, R2, R3, R4) with authentic timing patterns, environmental conditions, and progression statistics.
 The system features a temporal generation engine that models 8 distinct warfare types, special events, and environmental factors affecting casualty patterns over time.
 Built upon a PostgreSQL database with Alembic migrations, it offers extensive control via a RESTful API and Python SDK.
 The generated data complies with international medical data standards including:

 - Minimal Core Medical Data (AMedP-8.1)
 - Medical Warning tag (AMedP-8.8)